 Simply put, mindful eating is a practise where you remove distractions and focus on the experience of eating food.

-As I wrote in a recent post; 15 ways to reconnect with nature, ‘Next time you sit down to eat, make a conscious effort to sit at the table and enjoy your food slowly.
+As I wrote in a recent post; 15 ways to reconnect with nature, “Next time you sit down to eat, make a conscious effort to sit at the table and enjoy your food slowly.
 Turn off any distractions such as the TV or the radio.
 Quiet music can be fine.
-Pay attention to how everything tastes, how it smells, how it makes you feel emotionally and physically.
+Pay attention to how everything tastes, how it smells, how it makes you feel emotionally and physically.” – Continue reading

-Whilst you enjoy all the sensations involved in eating a delicious meal, think about where your food has come from.
-Picture the vegetables growing in the sunshine.
-Imagine the energy of the sun transferring from the food into your body.
-Imagine the vitamins and minerals passing from the food into your bloodstream.
 Mindful eating helps you form a deeper connection with the food you are eating, thus deepening your connection to the earth in which it came.
-It can really make you appreciate food in a whole new way.’
+It can really make you appreciate food in a whole new way.“

 Mindful eating allows us to form an almost spiritual connection to food.
 It allows us to express a true feeling of gratitude for the food on our plate.
 And if we cook the food ourselves it makes the mindful eating experience even more special.